 Preparing Banks for the Next Round of Challenges While the Sun Is Still Shining

 The impact of COVID-19 on the world’s economy will quickly challenge financial institutions and non-bank lenders.
-In February 2020, bank regulators touted that the so-called “problem bank list” was at an all-time low,1 and the Federal Reserve published a hypothetical stress scenario for banks to address in 2020 stress tests that assumed a global recession in which the U.S. unemployment rate rose by 6.5 percentage points to 10%.1 Given that the Federal Reserve recently estimated that 40% of Americans could not pay an unexpected $400 expense3 and the St. Louis Federal Reserve President James Bullard estimates that the unemployment rate could exceed 32%,4 banks appear to be heading towards unprecedented challenges.
+In February 2020, bank regulators touted that the so-called “problem bank list” was at an all-time low, and the Federal Reserve published a hypothetical stress scenario for banks to address in 2020 stress tests that assumed a global recession in which the U.S. unemployment rate rose by 6.5 percentage points to 10%.
+Given that the Federal Reserve recently estimated that 40% of Americans could not pay an unexpected $400 expense and the St. Louis Federal Reserve President James Bullard estimates that the unemployment rate could exceed 32%, banks appear to be heading towards unprecedented challenges.

 In the shadow of the 2008 Financial Crisis, Congress adopted the Dodd-Frank Wall Street Reform and Consumer Protection Act (“Dodd-Frank”), imposing a host of regulatory requirements in order to prevent future financial turmoil.
-In the decade that has followed, banks and their holding companies have increased their capital, endured stress tests, and developed contingency and resolution plans to be implemented in the event of a future crisis.
-Regulators are now authorizing banks to use their Dodd-Frank-imposed capital and liquidity buffers as they respond to the challenges presented by the effects of COVID-19.5 These buffers were designed to provide banking organizations with a means to support the economy in adverse situations—such time is, apparently, now.
+In the decade that has followed, banks and their holding companies have increased their capital, endured stress tests and developed contingency and resolution plans to be implemented in the event of a future crisis.
+Regulators are now authorizing banks to use their Dodd-Frank-imposed capital and liquidity buffers as they respond to the challenges presented by the effects of COVID-19.
+These buffers were designed to provide banking organizations with a means to support the economy in adverse situations – such time is, apparently, now.

-While the financial condition of banks was strong as of December 31, 2019,6 notwithstanding significant legislative and regulatory programs to stimulate and maintain the economy,7 challenges from the COVID-19 pandemic will likely result in a wave of loan and mortgage defaults and late payments as businesses and consumers face ongoing financial challenges.8 The current crisis could also impact banks with significant third-party relationships and those that rely on income from third parties, such as from fintechs marketing a bank’s products and services to consumers.
-For example, Moven, a challenger bank, notified customers that their accounts would be closed by April 30, 2020.9 Banks and their third- party relationships also may face new cyber-challenges that were not prevalent during the 2008 financial crisis, as institutions lose focus on their cyber-defenses to address pressing existential issues.
-In addition to economic factors impacting banks, the Federal Deposit Insurance Corporation (the “FDIC”) is facing its own challenges, with over 40% of its employees eligible for retirement over the next five years, which the FDIC acknowledges could deplete its institutional experience and knowledge during a crisis.10
+While the financial condition of banks was strong as of December 31, 2019, notwithstanding significant legislative and regulatory programs to stimulate and maintain the economy, challenges from the COVID-19 pandemic will likely result in a wave of loan and mortgage defaults and late payments as businesses and consumers face ongoing financial challenges.
+The current crises could also impact banks with significant third-party relationships and those that rely on income from third parties, such as from fintechs marketing a bank’s products and services to consumers.
+For example, on March 18, 2020, Zero Financial, a San Francisco-based financial technology company offering a mobile app, a debit card and access to a checking account that rides the rails of two banks, advised customers that it was shuttering certain of its debit card operations.
+Similarly, Moveon, a challenger bank, notified customers that their accounts would be closed by April 30, 2020.
+Banks and their third party relationships also may face new cyber-challenges that were not prevalent during the 2008 crises, as institutions lose focus on their cyber-defenses to address pressing existential issues.
+In addition to economic factors impacting banks, the Federal Deposit Insurance Corporation (the “FDIC”) is facing its own challenges, with over 40% of its employees eligible for retirement over the next five years, which the FDIC acknowledges could deplete its institutional experience and knowledge during a crisis.

 Section 38 of the FDIA: The PCA Rules - What Are They?